Going to Magistrate Court: How to file your own civil case

 If you do not get a notice of the hearing date within six weeks after you file your case, check back with the Magistrate Clerk’s office to see if the papers were delivered to the defendant.

-If the papers were delivered, but the defendant has not filed an Answer within 30 days, you can ask the Magistrate Clerk for a form to request a “default judgment” in your favor.
+If the papers were delivered, but the defendant has not filed an Answer within time, you can ask the Magistrate Clerk for a form to request a “default judgment” in your favor.
 The form can be found online.
 The instructions for the form are here.This is an Order that you win because the other side failed to respond to your Complaint.